pbreedt/head-first-design-patterns/README.md

 ## Factory Method
 The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

+Also included a simple factory example for completeness' sake - not really a design pattern.

 ## Design principles covered
 - Identify the aspects of your application that vary and separate them from what stays the same.
 - Program to an interface, not an implementation.